martincostello/update-dotnet-sdk/README.md

 > **Note**
 > Using `GITHUB_TOKEN` is not supported in this scenario as the token only has access
 > to the repository in which the workflow is run, and not to the other repositories
-> you wish to run the .NET SDK in.
+> you wish to update the .NET SDK in.
 >
 > Centralized workflows need to use either a Personal Access Token (PAT) or a GitHub App
 > which has write access to the repositories you wish to update the .NET SDK within.